scaui0/QuizEnchanter/README.md

    You need to add a `type` to each question.
    Then you can add some more information, that will be passed to the appropriate quiz type.

-   There are five builtin quiz types you can use:
+   There are six builtin quiz types you can use:

    | Quiz Type    | Short Description                             |
    |--------------|-----------------------------------------------|